 IBI is the result of the professional history and personal attitudes of each of its Founders and Board Members.
-This following is a selection of the top 15 papers, among the hundreds, published by Giuseppe Perale, Gianni Pertici, Michele Müller and Lorenzo Leoni in their careers, ranging from regenerative medicine to physical chemistry, from material science to biomaterials processing and from biology to biochemistry.
+This following is a selection of the top papers, published by Giuseppe Perale, Gianni Pertici, Michele Müller and Lorenzo Leoni in their careers, ranging from regenerative medicine to physical chemistry, from material science to biomaterials processing and from biology to biochemistry.

 Dr. Maurizio Martini, Dr. Anna Zazzetta (Macerata, Italy – Dubai, UAE)